patika-128-react-native-bootcamp/week_3-omer-ayhan/README.md

 - [Install React Native](https://reactnative.dev/docs/environment-setup)

-- Create a folder then `git clone <My Repository Adress>` to pull github repository
+- Create a folder then `git clone <My Repository Adress>` to clone github repository

 - npm install for installing all the dependencies